 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.

 People may receive physical therapy and speech therapy to regain skills, such as speaking and swallowing.
 Supportive care to manage symptoms and maintain nutrition during and after treatment may be recommended.
 Some people may need to learn new ways to eat or prepare foods differently.
 People may look different, feel tired, and be unable to talk or eat the way they used to.
 Many people experience depression.
 The health care team can help people adjust and connect them with both physical and emotional support services.
 Learn more about cancer rehabilitation.